 The LEED certified barn was made possible by a grant from the W.K Kellogg Foundation and additional financial support from MSUE, AgBioResearch and the MSU Office of Provost and College of Agriculture and Natural Resources.

-The Pasture Dairy Center is located at Michigan State University’s (MSU) The Kellogg Biological Station is about 60 miles southwest of the main in East Lansing.
+The Pasture Dairy Center is part of the Michigan State University’s (MSU) W.K.
+Kellogg Biological Station.
+The Kellogg Biological Station is about 60 miles southwest of the main MSU campus in East Lansing.
 In addition we are 12 miles from Battle Creek and 15 miles form Kalamazoo, Michigan.